prisma/prisma-fundamentals/instruqt/migrate/04-rollbacks/assignment.md

 ---
 Steps
 ======
-1. Use the proper CLI command to create a new schema file.
-Docs: [Command Reference](https://www.prisma.io/docs/reference/api-reference/command-reference)
-1. Edit the new schema file with VS Code and review the precreated definitions.
-Update the datasource definition to use a MySQL database with a url coming from the environment variable DATABASE_CONNECTION.
-Docs: [MySQL](https://www.prisma.io/docs/concepts/database-connectors/mysql)
-1. Echo $DATABASE_CONNECTION to confirm that it's configured to "mysql://root:mysql@mysql:3306/mydb"
-1. Use Introspection to configure data model from the existing database.
-Docs [Introspection](https://www.prisma.io/docs/concepts/components/introspection)
+1. A failed migration has been applied against the database.
+Create a down migration using the proper diff command against the database and save it to /app/down.sql Docs: [Generating Down Migrations](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate/generating-down-migrations)
+1. Apply the proper cli commands to apply the down migration against the database and record the changes.
+Docs: [Generating Down Migrations](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate/generating-down-migrations)